 - Carefully melt the shea butter and coconut oil in a double boiler until just melted.

 - Add the zinc oxide powder and stir until the powder is all mixed in.
-This took a loooooong time for me to do.
+This took a long time.

 - Store in the fridge.